sgct/sgct/docs/configuration-files.md

  > > The ratio of the image that is cropped from the top.
 If the value is 0, the image is not cropped at all from this side, if it is 1, the entire image is cropped.
 However, this cropping value must not be larger than the `1 - bottom` cropping value as these value might not overlap.
 The default value is 0.

 `Offset` \[ 0 - 1 \]
  > A linear offset in meters that is added to the virtual planes used to project the fisheye rendering.
 This can be used for off-axis projections.
 Must define three float attributes `x`, `y`, and `z`.
-The default value is `x=0`, `y=0`, `z=0`.
+The default values are `x=0`, `y=0`, `z=0`, meaning that no offset is applied to the center of the fisheye sphere.

 `Background` \[ 0 - 1 \]
  > This value determines the color that is used for the parts of the image that are not covered by the spherical fisheye image.
-The alpha component of this color has to be provided even if the final render target does not contain an alpha channel.
+The alpha component of this color has to be provided even if the final render target does not contain an alpha channel, in which case the alpha value is ignored.
 All attributes `r`, `g`, `b`, and `a` must be defined and be between 0 and 1.
-The default color is (0.3, 0.3, 0.3, 1.0).
+The default color is a dark gray (0.3, 0.3, 0.3, 1.0).

 ## Node
 This XML node defines a single computing node that is contained in the described cluster.
 In general this corresponds to a single computer, but it is also possible to create multiple nodes on a local machine by using the `127.0.0.x` IP address with `x` from `0` to `255`.
-It is not possible to create multiple nodes on the same *remote* computer.
+It is not possible to create multiple nodes on the same *remote* computer, however.

 ### Attributes
 `address` \[ string \]
  > The IP address or the DNS name of the node.
 If the `address` is a DNS name, the name resolution is delegated to the operating system and might include additional network traffic to the DNS host.
-If the node ought to be the local machine either `127.0.0.x` with `x` from `0` to `255`, or `localhost` can be used.
+If the node ought to be the local machine either `127.0.0.x` with `x` from `0` to `255`, or `localhost` (which corresponds to `127.0.0.1`) can be used.

 `port` \[ integer > 0 \]
- > The port at which this node is available at.
+ > The port at which this node is available at to the server.
 Since the server has to open bidirectional sockets to all of the client nodes, the `port` for each `Node` has to be mutually exclusive, meaning that no two `Node`s can have the same `port`.
 Please note that operating systems have restricted behavior when trying to open ports lower than a fixed limt.
 For example, Unix does not allow non-elevated users to open ports < 1024.
+As a convention, SGCT usually uses ports staring at 20400, but this is an arbitrary convention without a specific reason.

 `dataTransferPort` *optional* \[ integer > 0 \]
  > If this value is set, a socket connection is opened at the provided port that can be used by the application to transmit data between the server and the clients using the `dataTransfer*` callbacks and `transferData` function of the `NetworkManager`.
 If no value is specified this function will not work and the callbacks will never be called.
 Please note that operating systems have restricted behavior when trying to open ports lower than a fixed limt.
 For example, Unix does not allow non-elevated users to open ports < 1024.